lnxjedi/gopherbot/DevNotes.md

 ## TODO Items

-- Remove the rest of CallPlugin bits
 - Plugin debugging verbose - emit messages for user message matching(?); when the user requesting debugging sets verbose, message match checks should trigger debug messages as well if the plugin being debugged has message matchers
-- Look up new Bot IDs on the fly if a new bot ID is seen; need to add locking of the bots[] map
+- Slack connector: look up new Bot IDs on the fly if a new bot ID is seen; need to add locking of the bots[] map
 - Move slack send loop into anon func in Run
 - Consider: Use globalLock for protocolConfig, brainConfig, elevateConfig
 - Add SendBotMessage() and GetBotMessage() methods for Slack in a conditional compilation connector_testing.go ala GetEvents - see emit_testing.go; use for connecting to slack and immediately quitting
 - Documentation for events, emit, development and testing - Developing.md
-- Unit tests for updateRegexes
 - Stop hard-coding 'it' for contexts; 'server:it:the server' instead of 'server', (context followed by generics that match); e.g. "reboot server", "reboot the server", "reboot it" would all check the "server" short-term